MonetDB/MonetDB/documentation/source/build.rst

-The way options interact with building of the MonetDB source has fundamentally changed from the way this was done using the autotools buildsystem.
+The way options interact with building of the MonetDB source has fundamentally changed from the way this was done using the autotools build system.
 Now almost all options are on by default.
 And these options mostly control library detection.
-In the old system, it was possible to build a subset of the codebase.
+In the old system, it was possible to build a subset of the code base.
 For example, you could choose not to build the sql part.
 Now the every part of the code is build, as long as the dependent libraries are detected.
 And by default, the system would try to detect all dependent libraries.
 If your system does not have a